Improved decision making with similarity based machine learning: Applications in chemistry: Results

 \subsection{Dimensionality analysis}

 We have analysed the SML models throughout this paper using learning curves.
 The relationship between the predictive accuracy of a model and the number of training points is a fundamental concept in statistical learning.
 If trained properly, the learning curve\cite{cortes_learning_1994} must reflect the inverse relationship between out-of-sample prediction (test) error as a function of number of training points $N$.
+Note, in the case of SML based learning curves, $N$ corresponds to the number of nearest-neighbours $\overline{N}_q$ chosen for training.
 The logarithmized version of the leading error term is,

-with the slope $b$ being related to the intrinsic dimensionality ($d_{id}$) and $a$ being related to the target similarity.\cite{learningcurve_review} For the development of data efficient machine learning models it is desirable to understand what decreases $\log(a)$ and increases $b$.
-Efforts in estimating and analysing the impact of $d_{id}$ have shown an inverse correlation with high model performance, implying that low $d_{id}$ data is generally easier to learn\cite{dimlearning, NEURIPS2019_cfcce062}, and that compact representations suffice.
+with the slope $b$ being related to the intrinsic dimensionality ($d_{id}$) and $a$ being related to the target similarity\cite{learningcurve_review}.
+For the development of data efficient machine learning models it is desirable to understand what decreases $\log(a)$ and increases $b$.
+Efforts in estimating and analysing the impact of $d_{id}$ have shown an inverse correlation with high model performance, implying that low $d_{id}$ data is generally easier to learn\cite{dimlearning, NEURIPS2019_cfcce062, DBLP:conf/iclr/PopeZAGG21}, and that compact representations suffice.
 In the limit of large $N$ and randomly sampled data, Eq.~\ref{eq:lrc2} must become linear for Gaussian Process Regression\cite{cortes_learning_1994} as well as neural network regressors\cite{Mller1996}.
-Note, in the case of SML based learning curves, $N$ corresponds to the number of nearest-neighbours $\overline{N}_q$ chosen for training.

-By calculating all distances of training points to queries, the average number of nearest neighbours in the local radial density of a query in its surrounding training set can be determined.
-Fig.~\ref{fig:toy}C confirms the intuition that by increasing the total data pool $N_{max}$, the local density grows as well.
-To quantify this relationship and to determine the corresponding $d_{id}$, we use the definition of density $\rho$ to derive a relationship with $N_{max}$, i.e. $ \rho = N/V = N/{r^{d_{id}}} $, with volume $V$, distance radius $r$ and the $d_{id}$ $d_{id}$.
-Transformation to fit Fig.~\ref{fig:toy}C, i.e. the average number of points as a function of distance, yields:
+Calculating the distances of all training points in a pool $N_{max}$ to all queries, respectively, the average amount of nearest neighbours $\overline{N}_q$ within a certain distance radius $r$ can be determined.
+Fig.~\ref{fig:toy}C confirms the intuition that by increasing the total data pool $N_{max}$, the local density, i.e. the amount of neighbours within a fixed radius, grows as well.
+To quantify the relationship between $N_{max}$ and distance radius $r$, we use the definition of density $\rho$, i.e. $ \rho = N/V = N/{r^{d_{id}}} $, with volume $V$, distance radius $r$ and intrinsic dimensionality $d_{id}$.
+To obtain values for $\rho$ and $d_{id}$, we transform the density equation to fit the steepest slope of $\overline{N}_q$ as a function of distance $r$ on a double logarithmic scale (Fig.~\ref{fig:toy}C), yielding: